 Thoughts From A Former Pandemic-Fighting NHS Employee.

 Right now, there is panic and chaos all over the world.
 People have become aware of Coronavirus, or Covid-19, and people are panicking about it.
 Medics in hospitals worldwide are struggling to stem the flow of patients.
 Supermarkets are struggling to feed communities as food supplies fly off of the shelves no sooner than they arrive and people are cleansing and sanitising every square inch of their homes in the hopes of not getting sick from this virus.
-For them I have some bad news.
+For them, I have some bad news.
 If you’re under 60, the excessive amounts of chemicals that you’re spraying around your home are likely to cause more harm to you and your family than the virus itself will.
 Go steady on them, my friends.

 I understand that you’re worried, a lot of people are.
 A lot of people, maybe, except me.
-That doesn’t mean I’ve developed a joie de vivre attitude towards the whole thing as we can all certainly do our part, but panic and pandeomonium won’t get us very far, either.
+That doesn’t mean I’ve developed a joie de vivre attitude towards the whole thing as we can all certainly do our part, but panic and pandemonium won’t get us very far, either.

 In 2009, I worked with the NHS on the 2009 H1N1 swine flu pandemic.
 Sometimes I sorted mail, prescriptions or paperwork on the front desk, and sometimes I was tucked away in an upstairs office, folding and sealing hundreds and hundreds of letters inviting at-risk patients for a free swine flu vaccine.
 I was offered mine by a nurse at the health centre I worked in, right then and there at my desk.
 I refused it, to me, it was just another case of the flu.
 I had no real understanding of the pandemic or the risk to myself, other than that we were seemingly relentlessly busy.
 A lot of times, I’d be working twice as long as my shift just to get the paperwork sorted.
 There were a lot of deaths which I just assumed were old people dying from swine flu.
 Looking back, they might have been no older than me.

 It never occurred to me until now how close I might have been to death that day.
 As we hung out at my boyfriend (now husband)’s home, his friend sat next to me, sniffling and with a runny nose.
-He talked about taking Tamiflu for his symptoms and I disregarded it still as a normal flu.
-I was 21 at the time – well within the age ranges considered most at risk of dying from H1N1 swine flu.
+He talked about taking Tamiflu for his symptoms and I disregarded it as a normal flu.
+I was 21 at the time – well within the age range considered most at risk of dying from H1N1 swine flu.

-In the weeks prior to now, I have been a bit flippant about this whole thing.
+In the weeks before now, I have been a bit flippant about this whole thing.
 13,000 dead?
 That’s nothing on 200,000 deceased!
 That’s not even 10%.
 I wasn’t going to worry until it reached hundreds of thousands, then I would start to worry!
 I was going to still see my mother and my father-in-law.
 Family gatherings for me are usually 2-5 adults, none of us are elderly and none of us have underlying health conditions.
 None of us are at risk!

 But something struck me a few days ago while I was sorting out under the stairs.
 What if someone had that attitude when I was working for the NHS?
 What if people had disregarded advice to wash their hands and catch and kill coughs and sneezes in tissues?
 What if people had ignored guidance to stay in if they were sick, or avoid people who were sick?
 How would I have felt if we called for social distancing, but people weren’t social distancing?